A New Approach to Defining Cochain Complexes for Dendriform and Pre-Lie Algebras: Introduction

 A {pre-associative algebra} (or {dendriform algebra}) is equipped with two operations $\prec$ and $\succ$ that split the associativity of the total product $a \cdot_B b = a \prec b + a \succ b$.
 Such algebras arise in the study of Rota-Baxter algebras, shuffle algebras, and combinatorial Hopf algebras \cite{Loday}.
 Their cohomology, defined via a complex of multilinear maps satisfying compatibility conditions, encodes deformation theory and operadic structures \cite{Das}.

 A {pre-Lie algebra} (or {right-symmetric algebra}) satisfies the identity:

-These algebras appear in geometry, physics, and deformation quantization \cite{Gerstenhaber}.
+These algebras appear in deformation quantization \cite{Gerstenhaber}.
 The cohomology of pre-Lie algebras, introduced in \cite{Dzhumadil’daev}, involves a differential that accounts for both the pre-Lie product and the induced Lie bracket.

-In \cite{kolesnikov} shows that the tensor product $A \otimes B$ of a Perm algebra $A$ and a pre-associative algebra $B$ is associative if and only if $B$ is pre-associative.
-The tensor product $A \otimes P$ of a Perm algebra $A$ and a pre-Lie algebra $P$ carries a Lie algebra structure if and only if $P$ is pre-Lie.
+In \cite{kolesnikov}, it is shown that for a given free Perm algebra \(A\) and algebra \(B\) with two bilinear operations \(\prec, \succ\), the tensor product \(A \otimes B\) is associative if and only if \((B, \prec, \succ)\) is a pre-associative algebra.
+Similarly in \cite{GubarevKolesnikov}, for a free Perm algebra \(A\) and algebra \(P\) with a bilinear operation \(\cdot_P\), the tensor product \(A \otimes P\) is a Lie algebra if and only if \((P, \cdot_P)\) is a pre-Lie algebra.

-In this paper, we construct explicit injective cochain maps that embed the cohomology of pre-associative and pre-Lie algebras into the cohomology of tensor products with free Perm algebras, revealing a new structural connection between these theories: \begin{itemize} \item From pre-associative cohomology $C^*_{\text{dend}}(B,N)$ to Hochschild cohomology $C^*_{\text{Hoch}}(A \otimes B, A \otimes N)$ when $A$ is a free Perm algebra. \item From pre-Lie cohomology $C^*_{\text{Pre}}(P,N)$ to Lie algebra cohomology $C^*_{\text{Lie}}(A \otimes P, A \otimes N)$. \end{itemize}
+In this paper, we construct explicit injective cochain maps that embed the cohomology of pre-associative and pre-Lie algebras into the cohomology of tensor products with free Perm algebras, revealing a new structural connection between these theories: \begin{itemize} \item When $A$ is a free Perm algebra: from pre-associative cohomology $C^*_{\text{dend}}(B,N)$ to Hochschild cohomology $C^*_{\text{Hoch}}(A \otimes B, A \otimes N)$. \item From pre-Lie cohomology $C^*_{\text{Pre}}(P,N)$ to Lie algebra cohomology $C^*_{\text{Lie}}(A \otimes P, A \otimes N)$. \end{itemize}

 These embeddings induce long exact sequences relating the respective cohomologies, providing a tool to compare deformation theories.